 Is white gold naturally white?

-What you may know as white gold, is actually yellow gold which has been with another material, commonly rhodium.
+What you may know as white gold, is actually yellow gold which has been combined with another material, commonly rhodium.
 Over time this plating will wear away.
-We recommend that you bring your jewellery in regularly (at least a few times each year) to be cleaned and checked by our jewellers.
+We recommend that you bring your jewellery in regularly (at least a few times each year) to be cleaned and checked by our jewellers to ensure this lasts as long as possible.

 If you your questions wasn't answered here, please get in touch with our team - we love to chat!